car251290/Mongodb-express-practice/README.md

 ## Route
 You can add middleware and HTTP method routes (such as get, put, post, and so on) to router just like an application.
+A router object is an isolated instance of middleware and routes.
+You can think of it as a “mini-application,” capable only of performing middleware and routing functions.
+Every Express application has a built-in app router.

 For more information, see Router.